UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 It took time to raise a fleet from across the Empire, but twenty-four ships from England, the Cape, India, and New South Wales sailed from Singapore to Macao at the end of May 1840.
 What they didn’t have, however, was anyone who could speak Chinese.

-John Robert Morrison and Charles Gützlaff were seconded to the fleet as translators, along with Robert Thom, an employee of Jardine Matheson & Company.
+John Robert Morrison and Charles Gützlaff were seconded to the fleet as translators, along with Robert Thom, an employee of Jardine Matheson & Co.
 With the entrance to Pearl River and Canton blockaded, a number of ships sailed north to Chusan.
-On the 3[^rd] of July, the _Atalanta_ made its way into the harbour to establish a route.
+On the 3 July, the _Atalanta_ made its way into the harbour to establish a route.

-The Chinese delegation left the Wellesley at around 8pm on 4 July 1840, but sounds of activity and the sight of lanterns moving about on the shore lasted all night.
-Chinese trading ships were allowed to sail between the British ships ‘laden half way up their masts with good and merchandise, and crowded with women and children… although in their cargoes many a captain might have made their fortune’.[^48]
+The Chinese delegation left the _Wellesley_ at around 8pm on 4 July 1840, but sounds of activity and the sight of lanterns moving about on the shore lasted all night.
+Chinese trading ships were allowed to sail between the British ships ‘laden half way up their masts with goods and merchandise, and crowded with women and children… although in their cargoes many a captain might have made their fortune’.[^48]

 According to official despatches, sent by Commodore Bremer, by morning Chinese commanders:

-had placed a body of troops on the the Temple hill, together with three guns in position, twenty-one guns were in line on the different wharfs, and on a round tower of solid masonry they had five guns.
+> had placed a body of troops on the the Temple hill, together with three guns in position, twenty-one guns were in line on the different wharfs, and on a round tower of solid masonry they had five guns.
 The war junks were hauled on shore in line, with their rudders unhung, and presented thirty-four guns, and forty-five large gingals.[^49]

-High tide at noon allowed the remaining men-of-war (_Cruiser_ and _Algerine,_ 18 guns each_),_ as well as a number of transport ships to enter the harbour.
+High tide at noon allowed the remaining men-of-war (_Cruiser_ and _Algerine,_ 18 guns each_), as well as a number of transport ships to enter the harbour.
 By half-past two, with landing troops waiting in boats, the Wellesley fired a single shot at the round masonry tower.
 This was answered by the Chinese guns and responded to by a cannonade lasting around eight minutes, the British ships having between them over 200 guns.

 When the smoke cleared, the shoreline had been cleared of people and the landing force arrived on the beach where ‘bodies, bows and arrows, broken spears and guns’ were ‘the sole occupants of the field’.[^50] The Eighteenth Royal Irish Regiment took possession of the temple on the hill, but the city walls of Tinghai were not breached until the following morning.